MIRO-UCLouvain/RT-Model-Card/README.md

 ## Contributing

-We welcome contributions from the community to help us maintain and expand the RadioTherapy Model Card Writing Tool.
+We welcome contributions from the community to help us maintain and expand the RadioTherapy AI Model Card Writing Tool.
 Whether you're a clinician, researcher, industry professional, or AI enthusiast, your contributions can make a significant impact.

 To get started, please review our [Contributing Guide](CONTRIBUTING.md) for guidelines and best practices.